My Favorite Places in and Around Medellin: Part One

 9. Feria de las Flores: This 10-day-long spectacle draws 2 million Colombian and international tourists.
 (Yes, you read that correctly.)
 Besides the jaw-dropping Desfile de los Silleteros, which closes the fair typically on the second Sunday of August, the annual orchid show at the Botanical Garden is heavenly.
 Get there at opening (8 a.m.) to avoid the huge crowds.

-The reserve is maddeningly difficult to find (no sign at the foot-path entrance) and yet is occasionally invaded by moto-cross motorcycles, breaking the peace and the patience of bird-watching nature lovers such as myself.
+The reserve is maddeningly difficult to find (no sign at the foot-path entrance) but can reward the patience of bird-watching nature lovers such as myself.
 To get there, I park my car in a weed-covered parking lot in front of an apparently abandoned, log-cabin-style building, which is next to the Tienda Agora mini-mart and also next to the new (and only) Texaco gasoline station at the top of El Escobero.
 This lot is about 150 meters from the San Sebastian footpath, where the Escobero road splits into downhill and uphill lanes (at the Pavezgo advertising sign).

 If you park at the old log cabin (that’s on your left if you’re driving uphill from dowtown Envigado, or on your right if you’re coming from the toll-booth near the intersection of the Las Palmas extension toward El Retiro), then walk toward Escobero’s downhill lane-split (toward the Pavezgo sign).
 The unmarked pathway entrance is on your left.
 Get there early (around 5:30 a.m.) to see some great birds.
 I’ve seen Masked Trogon, Chestnut-Crowned Antpitta, Green-and-Black Fruiteater, Grass-Green Tanager, Black-Billed Mountain Toucan, and dozens more at this special place.